shiltemann/NanoGalaxy/README.md

 make paper
 ```

-should work if you have tex installed
+should work if you have LaTeX installed